Stage: The Color Purple – Joburg Theatre, Johannesburg

 A well-received revival opened on Broadway in 2015 and ran until 2017, winning two 2016 Tony Awards – for Best Revival of a Musical and for Cynthia Erivo in the role of Celie.
 The production also took a Grammy Award for Best Musical Theatre Album in 2017.

-The new, all-South African production, marking the first staging of this celebrated work in Africa, opened at the Joburg Theatre on January 31 and ends its season on March 4, with plans for an international tour in 2019.
+The new, all-South African production, marking the first staging of this celebrated work in Africa, opened at the Joburg Theatre on January 31 and ended its season on March 4, with plans for an international tour in 2019.

 Her design catches the eye as one arrives in the theatre to the recorded sound of chirping birds.
 The huge stage is made to look even bigger with wooden pannelling everywhere – even extending over the orchestra pit and to the stage sides.